-Temperature fluctuations in an uninsulated garage can affect the fridge’s performance, causing it to freeze food unnecessarily, leading to spoilage.
+Putting an old refrigerator in an unheated garage could affect the fridge’s performance, causing it to freeze food unnecessarily, leading to spoilage.
 In extreme cases, these temperature changes in the garage can accelerate wear and tear on the fridge’s components.

 This article will explain how the cold air temperature in your garage affects your refrigerator.
 Then I’ll explain how to protect the fridge from the extreme temperatures in the garage.